Ceven8498/ReadMe-Generator/README.md

 # Video Demostration
 https://youtu.be/ErpEsDU9gnA

-Show how to read code.
+Video Demostraites how to use code.

 # Location of Generated ReadMe
 Generated Readme is made inside /dist folder

-Video Demostraites how to use code.

 # Requires
  Inquirer -- For User Input